Arianna Foster

 It is part of the muscle and connective tissue that connects the shoulder blade to the front of the steer’s shoulder.

 It resides near the chuck steak, which is usually reserved for a roast due to its tough exterior.
-This steak is never as tough as chuck roast meat, however.
+The teres major steak is never as tough as chuck roast meat, however.

 2. Is Teres Major Steak Tender Cut the Same as Beef Clod?

-Beef clod is another name for the teres major cut of meat.
+Beef clod is another name for the Teres Major beef tenderloin.
 You can ask for either of these names at a butcher shop, and you’ll get the shoulder tender to which we are referring.
-The beef clod is best served medium-rare or rare.
+The beef clod is best-served medium-rare or rare.

 3. What Does Teres Major Steak Taste Like?

-It may not have the tenderness of a great filet, but it’s packed with more flavor.
+It may not have the tenderness of a great filet mignon, but it’s packed with more flavor.

 There’s a reason that filets are often wrapped in bacon, which is to add extra fat to the cut.

 You will never find a teres major steak wrapped in extra fat since it cooks well by itself.
-Many people say it tastes pretty much like a mix of tenderloin and a filet.
+Many people say it tastes pretty much like a mix of tenderloin and a filet mignon.

 4. What Makes Teres Major Steak Taste so Great?

-The reason this meat tastes so good is because it comes from a portion of the cow that has very little tough connective tissue.
+The reason the Teres Major steak tastes so good is that it comes from a portion of the cow that has very little tough connective tissue.
 It is the muscle that connects the humerus to the back of the shoulder blade.

 It is never sinewy or tough like other steaks from the shoulder area.
 It has a fantastic flavor without adding much to it except kosher salt.